 T3 (or more specifically, thyroid hormones in general) are investigated for their interactions with fat mass since, in survey research, thyroid activity may be related to fat mass and BMI.

-Some studies suggest a correlation whereas other suggest it does not exist for those with normal thyroid function.
-It is a contest field, as some studies do exist that suggest a relation even in those with normal thyroid function.
+Some studies suggest a correlation whereas others suggest it does not exist for those with normal thyroid function.
+It is a contested field, as some studies do exist that suggest a relation even in those with normal thyroid function.
 These discrepancies may be due to the highly variable 'normal range' of thyroid hormones.

 In fasting women, T3 supplementation at 20mcg four times daily acts to preserve a drop in serum T3 levels.
 In a fed state, this study reported levels of 3.34+/-0.23 nmol/L, which dropped to 0.64+/-0.04nmol/L after a week of fasting but were preserved at 2.9+/-0.3nmol/L. Although both groups experienced a 13% drop in metabolic rate after one week, the T3 group experienced a 5% increase in the second week where control continued to drop.
 Another study done with 40mcg daily found greater losses in BMI in the groups with T3 supplementation.